Skip to content

 Congress has taken steps to address the fentanyl and opioid crisis, but the legislative response has not matched the scale of the emergency.

-What has been done: Congress has funded DEA interdiction operations, passed legislation enhancing penalties for fentanyl trafficking, and provided some funding for addiction treatment through the Substance Abuse and Mental Health Services Administration (SAMHSA).
+What has been done.
+Congress has funded DEA interdiction operations, passed legislation enhancing penalties for fentanyl trafficking, and provided some funding for addiction treatment through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The SUPPORT Act of 2018 made meaningful expansions to Medicare and Medicaid coverage for opioid use disorder treatment.

 What remains undone: